A Genealogy of Optimizers

 Shampoo's chief practical issues are cost (computing matrix square roots is expensive — typically every few hundred steps, not every step), memory (the two preconditioners take additional space proportional to m² + n²), and tuning (more hyperparameters than Muon).
 Variants like Distributed Shampoo and SOAP (Shampoo + Adam fused) have made it more practical.
 Recent benchmarks have it roughly tied with Muon at small scale and behind Muon at large scale once optimizer-aware learning rate transfer (μP) is factored in.

-Ch.
-12 MuonH: pinning the weight norm
+Sec.
+13 MuonH: pinning the weight norm

 Every optimizer so far has been about the update direction.
 SGD: raw gradient.
 Momentum: smoothed.
 Adam: per-element normalized.
 Muon: per-matrix orthogonalized.
 Shampoo: curvature-aware.
-But there's a parallel question we've only touched lightly in the AdamW chapter: how should we control the magnitude of the weights themselves?
+But there's a parallel question we've only touched lightly in the AdamW section: how should we control the magnitude of the weights themselves?

 Scale invariance reframes the question